tsostarics/website/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
   I am a PhD student in Linguistics at Northwestern University interested in prosody, pragmatics, phonetics, and aphasia.
 My research focuses on data-driven experimental approaches to understanding intonational meaning in American English.
-Adjacent to my research, I am interested in R package development, ordinal data analysis, and experimental design.
+Adjacent to my research, I am interested in R package development, ordinal data analysis, data visualization, and experimental design.
+Outside of my research, I enjoy horror movies, graphic design, biking, and taking photos of cities.
+My website uses photos I've taken from around Chicago and Japan.

   Before coming to Northwestern, I obtained a BA in Linguistics from the [University of Chicago](https://linguistics.uchicago.edu/), where I also worked with electrophysiological experiments on concessive connectors.